 Coordination and Systems Change

-- to use scarce resources more efficiently and effectively.
+- using scarce resources more efficiently and effectively

-Coordinated approaches to improving employment and training outcomes and meeting stakeholder needs in local areas can include sector strategies or partnerships that focus on local or regional needs of a specific sector bringing training providers and employers together and career pathway strategies that coordinate.
+What are examples of the activities?
+Coordinated approaches to improving employment and training outcomes and meeting stakeholder needs in local areas include sector strategies or partnerships that focus on local or regional needs of a specific sector, collaboration between training providers and employers, and career pathway strategies that coordinate.
 Collaborative entities create or implement coordinated approaches or systems change strategies.